GuardianUI/GuardianTest/README.md

 ## How it works

-- Uses Playwright to interact with the site
+- Spins up an Anvil fork of the desired network at the time of test run
-- At the time of a test run, the framework spins up an Anvil fork of the desired network using Foundry
+- Uses Playwright to run browser interactions and engage with the site
-- It then injects a wallet to the browser that uses the Anvil fork as its RPC
+- Injects a wallet to the browser that's connected to the Anvil fork
-- It then states its chain ID to be that of the mainnet of the desired network and reports any “eth_sendTransaction” requests
+- Checks eth_sendTransaction and eth_sendRawTransaction RPC requests when instructed to via gui.validateContractInteraction

 ## Documentation

-For full documentation and examples, visit [guardianui.com](INSERT LINK).
+For full documentation and examples, visit [guardianui.com](https://docs.guardianui.com/).

 ## Community